A Railroad Runs Through It

 |Back of Card|

 This is the business card of Mr. C.S.
-Needham (right), which was placed inside the copper box he donated along with the other items, which is where it once again resides today.
+Needham (above), which was placed inside the copper box he donated along with the other items, which is where it once again resides today.

 Just as they were involved in the cornerstone of the original campus building, it could also be said that the Wabash Railroad tracks make up the "cornerstone" of campus, as the tracks have cut across the southeastern corner of campus since Millikin University opened in 1903 and frieght trains still pass through on them several times a day and, much to the chagrin of student's who live in dorms & apartments near them, several times a night also!